fromage-fraser/dd-gui/README.md

 The GUI refreshes these views from the latest GMCP snapshot after login and reconnect. `bootstrap()` is idempotent for the installed package version, so running `lua bootstrap()` after reconnect refreshes the existing widgets without stacking another copy of the interface.
+Repeated bootstrap refreshes are deferred until Mudlet has finished the current event, and source reloads cancel stale settle timers.
 When a package update really does require new widgets, the previous GUI roots are hidden safely before the new tree is built and then explicitly shown again after Mudlet reuses any named containers.
+The inventory/equipment views redraw on item or worn-data updates rather than every vitals tick, and the character sheet avoids repainting its portrait and text when only a gauge changed.
 The enemy hitpoint bar is a direct label overlay rather than a nested native gauge, which keeps it visible above the enemy console surface.

 ## Aliases